roshanlulu/hackerrank/c/README.md

 #### Intro to Tutorial challenges
 - This is a simple challenge to get things started.
 Given a sorted array () and a number (), can you print the index location of  in the array?

+#### Insertion sort Part 1
+- nsert element into sorted list
+Given a sorted list with an unsorted number  in the rightmost cell, can you write some simple code to insert  into the array so that it remains sorted?